zaproxy/zaproxy-website/README.md

 ##### CSS/SCSS
 All the CSS is written in SCSS ("Sassy CSS") with all the files in `src/css/` with `src/css/main.css` being the entrypoint, defining main variables & importing the needed styles.

-Styles are separated by broad category, component and page specific styles.
+Styles are separated by broad category, component and post specific styles.
 For example, if you need to change the typography across the entire site, `src/css/_type.scss` is the file to edit.

 https://sass-lang.com/documentation/syntax